Chapel Hill High School gets the keys to its own fire truck. Here’s why.

 “This class is really awesome,” said Royer, one of 26 cadets in the program.
 “To be honest, after high school, I really didn’t know what I was going to do.
 This is something that I’ve become really passionate about.
 I can really see myself doing this long into the future.”

-Chief Perry Hall, who directs the program at Chapel Hill High, said the truck will allow students to engage in hands-on training needed to be successful on certification tests.
+Chief Perry Hall, who directs the program at Chapel Hill High, said the truck will give students hands-on training needed to be successful on certification tests.

 “For the state curriculum, for the firefighter courses and the EMT courses, there is a set minimum standard that they have to meet.
 Without this equipment, it would be very difficult to meet those standards.”